HL7/cql/input/pages/09-b-cqlreference.md

 **Description:**

 The <span class="kw">successor</span> operator returns the successor of the argument.
 For example, the successor of 1 is 2.
-If the argument is already the maximum value for the type, a run-time error is thrown.
+If the argument is already the maximum value for the type, a <span class="kw">null</span> is returned.

 The <span class="kw">successor</span> operator is defined for the <span class="id">Integer</span>, <span class="id">Long</span>, <span class="id">Quantity</span>, <span class="id">Decimal</span>, <span class="id">Date</span>, <span class="id">DateTime</span>, and <span class="id">Time</span> types.